 Researchers now view family instability as one of the greatest risks to children's wellbeing.
 Yet unmarried adults, including single twentysomethings who make up about half of unmarried parents, are by definition unsettled.
 Whether they have children or not, single young adults are understandably interested in finding new romantic partners.
 They are often successful in doing so, as Figure 19a indicates.
 Cohabiting couples who have a child in their twenties and then break up-and that's almost two-fifths of them in the first five years-often also go on to have another partner or partners.44 One study of young urban parents based on data from the Fragile Families and Child Wellbeing Study found that for 59 percent of unmarried couples with a baby, at least one partner already had a child from a previous relationship.
 This was the case for just 21 percent of married couples in urban America.
-These children have to find their way through a muddle of relation-
+45 These children have to find their way through a muddle of relationships with stepparents, step-grandparents, stepsiblings, and half siblings, even while-as is so often the case-sacrificing a close bond with their own fathers.
+It's true that many children are successful at navigating their way through these relationships; but many others pay academic, psychological, and financial costs for their entire lives.

-&lt;sup>44 See Sharon H. Bzostek, Sara S. McLanahan, and Marcia J. Carlson, "Mothers' Repartnering after a Nonmarital Birth," Social Forces 90 (2012): 817-841.
+44 See Sharon H. Bzostek, Sara S. McLanahan, and Marcia J. Carlson, "Mothers' Repartnering after a Nonmarital Birth," Social Forces 90 (2012): 817-841.

-&lt;sup>45 See Bendheim-Thoman Center for Research on Child Wellbeing (Princeton University) and Social Indicators Survey Center (Columbia University), "The Prevalence and Correlates of Multipartnered Fertility among Urban U.S. Parents," Fragile Families research brief 35 (April 2006), www.fragilefamilies.princeton.edu/briefs/ResearchBrief35.pdf.
+45 See Bendheim-Thoman Center for Research on Child Wellbeing (Princeton University) and Social Indicators Survey Center (Columbia University), "The Prevalence and Correlates of Multipartnered Fertility among Urban U.S. Parents," Fragile Families research brief 35 (April 2006), www.fragilefamilies.princeton.edu/briefs/ResearchBrief35.pdf.